 We had negative working capital of \$34.4 million as of December 31, 2005, compared to negative working capital of \$20.5 million as of December 31, 2004.
-This declining working capital trend was primarily attributable to increased volumes and higher commodity prices which increased accounts payable to our producers without any offsetting increase in receivables due to the accounting treatment discussed above
+This declining working capital trend was attributable to the current portion of long-term debt and increased accounts payable.
+The increase in accounts payable was due to increased volumes and higher commodity prices which increased accounts payable to our producers without an offsetting increase in receivables due to the accounting treatment discussed above.